 Humanities Council Special Grants

-Requests for greater amounts will be considered for special projects in the humanities and for those that require the primary sponsorship of the Humanities Council.
+Requests for greater amounts are considered for special projects in the humanities and for those that require the primary sponsorship of the Humanities Council.

 The Humanities Council’s Faber and Stewart funds support conferences in literature and religion, respectively.
 The Cone Fund offers particular support for music-related activities.